KasparSnashall/emailer/README.md

 emailer
 =======

 A html emailer for those who cant send them.
+This is a geeky way of doing it and I would ge someone who codes to do this.
 *****************
 What you will need to do to set it up:
 *****************